How We Determine the Best Jumbo Mortgage Loan Lenders

 Best Jumbo Loan Lender for Homebuyers Without a 20% Downpayment: SoFi

 SoFi is a San Francisco, California-based online loan startup that started in the student loan arena.
-It’s one of the few companies that offers mortgage loans with no origination fees.
+It’s one of the few companies that offers a substantial 50% discount on origination fees when you're a SoFi member.
 Along with that, SoFi allows homebuyers to put as little as 10% down for jumbo loans up to $3 million with no borrower-paid private mortgage insurance (PMI).
-This is a huge benefit as many lenders will require a 20% down payment (like Ally Bank) or will require you to get PMI if you don’t meet the minimum down payment.
+This is a huge benefit, as many lenders will require a 20% down payment or will ask you to get PMI if you don’t meet the minimum down payment.

 The down payment advantage isn’t the only highlight.
 SoFi scored high for competitive interest rates, customer service and satisfaction, transparency and online experience.
 As an internet-based company headquartered in San Francisco, you can expect the company’s desktop and mobile experience to be top-notch.
 Online prequalification, preapproval and homebuyer education are all available remotely without the need to speak to a representative.
 There’s an informative frequently asked questions section, with questions ranging from “What types of properties are eligible?” to “Are there prepayment penalties?”
 For those who’d rather watch and listen to information, there are videos available that help you get a feel for SoFi.

 SoFi’s downsides are a combination of our first two lenders’ cons.
 For starters, SoFi is online only, so you won’t have the option to meet a mortgage representative in person.
-The other drawback is that SoFi doesn’t have any government loan options, like Ally Bank.
+The other drawback is that SoFi doesn’t have any government loan options.
 That means you’ll have to qualify for a traditional jumbo loan - not a VA or FHA jumbo loan.
-The best lender to satisfy both of those requirements is Bank of America, our pick for best traditional bank jumbo loan lender.

 Best Traditional Bank Jumbo Loan Lender: Bank of America